LearningML in the fortnightly seminars of the Raspberry Pi Foundation

 The news is that I have been lucky enough to tell what, together with some members of the KGBLIII research group, we are doing with LearningML to teach Artificial Intelligence at school, as I was invited as a speaker for the session on May 19th.

-As a summary, in the seminar I explained the reasons we have to teach Artificial Intelligence at school, I made a brief description of the fundamentals of Machine Learning and the relationship it has with Artificial Intelligence, I showed the main features of LearningML, I made a demo about image recognition and I presented the first results we have obtained for the research we describe in this paper.
+I exposed the reasons we have to teach Artificial Intelligence in school.
+The basics of Machine Learning and the relationship it has with Artificial Intelligence.
+I showed the main features of LearningML.
+I made a demo on image recognition.
+And I presented the first results we have obtained for the research described in this paper.

-If you are interested, you can watch the seminar here:
+You can watch the seminar

 As a summary and presentation of the seminar, Sue Sentance (@suesentance), one of the organizers of these seminars, wrote this interesting post on the blog of the Raspberry Pi Foundation.

-The experience was very enriching and I deeply thank Sue Sentance and Diana Kirby, from the Raspberry Pi Foundation, for giving me the opportunity to present to the research and educational community our LearningML tool and all the work we are doing around it.
+The experience was very enriching and I deeply thank Sue Sentance and Diana Kirby, from the Raspberry Pi Foundation.
+For giving me the opportunity to present to the research and educational community our LearningML tool and all the work we are doing around it.